rhicksrad/NBA/site/previews/MEM.md

 # Memphis Grizzlies

-The core trio of Armando Bacot, Brandon Clarke, and Braxton Key gives the staff a clear identity to start from.
+Memphis enters camp fresh off a 27-win and -4.9 SRS finish that sets a development tone. guard Braxton Key, wing Brandon Clarke, and big Armando Bacot headline the returning core.
-The front office kept the core intact and will lean on internal development.
+The roster lists 9 guards, 7 wing/forwards, 5 centers, and 1 combo piece, with perimeter creation from Braxton Key and Cam Spencer, switchable wings such as Brandon Clarke and GG Jackson, interior size via Armando Bacot and Jaren Jackson Jr., and hybrid depth from Lawson Lovering shaping the rotation battles.
-No rotation regulars departed, so continuity remains a strength.
+From there, building chemistry and developmental reps sits at the top of the agenda.
+Braxton Key's lead guard reps will determine how dynamic the offense looks.

-**Core strength:** This is a developmental year, so cohesion and player growth drive the optimism.
+**Core strength:** Depth across the positional spectrum lets the staff mix-and-match without sacrificing identity.
-**Primary risk:** The margin for error is slim if the shooting variance swings the wrong way.
+**Primary risk:** The margin for error tightens if perimeter shooting variance swings the wrong way.
 **Swing factor:** Braxton Key's lead guard reps will determine how dynamic the offense looks.

 _Season: 2025-26_